donjude-eng/headfirst-js/README.md

 	within the block in a while statement are executed if the condition of the while is true.
 	The same holds for a block in an if or else if.

+	## What is psecdocode and how it works.
+	DECLARE three variables to hold the location of each cell of the ship.
+Let’s call them location1, location2 and location3.
+	DECLARE a variable to hold the user’s current guess.
+Let’s call it guess.
+	DECLARE a variable to hold the number of hits.
+We’ll call it hits and set it to 0.
+	DECLARE a variable to hold the number of guesses.
+We’ll call it guesses and set it to 0.
+	DECLARE a variable to keep track of whether the ship is sunk or not.
+Let’s call it isSunk and set it to false.